Elevate your smile with dental veneers

 Traditional veneers, i.e., porcelain veneers, generally last 10 to 15 years, and composite veneers are shorter than porcelain veneers.
 However, the porcelain veneers can crack or shatter under abnormal pressure.

-The veneers offer positive changes in how you view yourself and relate to others.
-In the right circumstances, dental veneers will transform your smile, but they can also help change your life and health.
+Dental veneers can positively change how you view yourself and relate to others.
+They will transform your smile and help change your life and health in the right circumstances.

 Veneers can improve the look of cosmetic concerns